htrajan/ht-drawsteel/Draw Steel Rules.md

 **Prerequisites:** You are not a [[Hakaan]] but have witnessed the death of a [[Hakaan]].

 You're not destined for a meaningful death, but you still might achieve one.
-When you're reduced to 0 Stamina but still conscious, you can choose to become doomed.
+When you're reduced to 0 Stamina but still conscious, you can choose to become [[Doomed|doomed]].
 If you do, you can't regain hit points, you automatically get tier 3 results on tests and resistance rolls, and you don't die until your Stamina equals the negative of your maximum Stamina value.
 At the end of the encounter, you die.

 ### DWARVEN LEGIONNAIRE